 \subsection{Map Prediction}

-Anticipating environmental unknowns in uncharted territories constitutes a critical capability for autonomous robotic systems.
-The foundational work by Hexmooor et al.~\cite{thrun1998probabilistic} in 1998 established a probabilistic framework for generating the most likely maps from data.
-The KTH dataset~\cite{aydemir2012can} and HouseExpo dataset~\cite{li2020houseexpo}, two milestone indoor datasets, have been proposed as commonly used benchmarks for learning-based algorithms, providing standardized evaluation criteria for map prediction tasks.
+Anticipating unknowns in uncharted territory is a critical capability for autonomous robots.
+The foundational work by Thrun et al.~\cite{thrun1998probabilistic} established a probabilistic framework for generating the most likely maps from data.
+The KTH~\cite{aydemir2012can} and HouseExpo~\cite{li2020houseexpo} datasets are two milestone indoor benchmarks providing standardized evaluation for learning-based map prediction.
 Recently, to leverage structural predictability in unknown environment, there has been some work that uses deep learning to predict unknown regions of maps.
 For instance, UPEN~\cite{georgakis2022uncertainty} presented an uncertainty-driven method to generate occupancy maps and IG-Hector~\cite{shrestha2019learned} used a predicted map to denote how much area can be observed from a viewpoint.
+Shrestha et al.~\cite{shrestha2019learned} are the most closely related to our planning idea because they also use learned map prediction to extend frontier-based exploration.
+SenseExpo differs by emphasizing local sensor-centered prediction, a compact hybrid network, and ROS deployment; therefore, our comparison to U-Net-style models should be read as an architectural baseline rather than a reproduced head-to-head implementation of that system.
 Particularly, MapEx~\cite{ho2024mapex} generated multiple predicted maps from the observed information, demonstrating superior exploration performance and topological understanding compared to the first two.
-Furthermore, with the advancement of multi-agent systems, map prediction methods have found extensive applications in this domain, and recent extensions leverage diffusion models (DMs) for probabilistic spatial forecasting~\cite{smith2018distributed,tan20244cnet}.
+Furthermore, with the advancement of multi-agent systems, map prediction methods have found extensive applications in this domain, and recent extensions leverage diffusion models (DMs) for probabilistic spatial forecasting~\cite{smith2018distributed}.